Directive Principles of State Policy (DPSP): UPSC Previous Year Questions (PYQs)

 Explanation:

-of India declares the ideal of a Welfare State?
-(UPSC CSE – 2020 Prelims)
+Question: Which part of the Constitution declares the ideal of a Welfare State?

 (a) Directive Principles of State Policy